 - fuel, other than fuel oil, used to supply the engine of such vehicles;

 - electricity, gas, steam or combustibles, except when used to produce personal property intended for sale;

 - telephone services and other telecommunications services, except Internet access services and “1 800,” “1 888” and similar numbers; and

 - food, beverages and entertainment that are only 50% deductible under the Taxation Act.

-The ITR restrictions for large businesses will be phased out beginning on January 1, 2018.
-As a result, large businesses will be able to claim ITRs at the following rates for goods and services to which the restrictions apply at a rate of:
+The ITR restrictions for large businesses are being phased out effective January 1, 2018.
+As a result, large businesses can claim ITRs for goods and services to which the restrictions apply at a rate of:

 - 25% for 2018;

 - 100% for 2021 and subsequent years.